Information for General Practice

-Information from Southern DHB and WellSouth Primary Network
+Information from Te Whatu Ora Southern and WellSouth Primary Network

 There are several different types of Patient Management System.
 Helpful instructions of how to “opt on” patients into the NIR under each system are provided in the Resources and Information section below.

-Southern DHB/WellSouth Primary Network will also look to provide General Practices with confidential reports around the immunisation data they provide throughout the campaign.
+Te Whatu Ora Southern / WellSouth Primary Network will also look to provide General Practices with confidential reports around the immunisation data they provide throughout the campaign.
 This will help them to monitor whether the data is being transferred successfully to the NIR, or whether there are issues with the electronic transfer that need to be looked at.

 Timeframe and messaging

 In terms of General Practice, this measles campaign and immunisation work is an extension of business as usual.
 General Practices will already being routinely providing scheduled vaccinations and other vaccinations upon request.